 Subject Medical Services Staffing Statement of Policy The Medical Director will oversee the selection process for provision of medical personnel for all camps and programs.
 Purpose To ensure that qualified medical staff are available to provide coverage for campers' medical needs.
 Guidelines The Medical Advisory Committee, in conjunction with the Medical Director, provides guidance and direction for the overall operations of COS's medical services, and assists in developing and reviewing medical policies/procedures.
 The medical committee will be comprised of (at minimum): Medical Director for COS, pediatric oncologist from at least one of the referring hospitals (preferably a representative from an Illinois and Wisconsin hospital), and a member of the Camps and Programs Team.
-The Medical Director will oversee the process to secure volunteer medical staff for all camps and programs.
+The Medical Director will oversee the process to secure volunteer medical staff for all campsandprograms.
 Medical staff members may consist of physicians, Advance Practice Providers, and Registered Nurses.
 Medical volunteers meeting the recommended criteria will complete an application, available online at the organization's web-site.
 The Medical Director will review the application in the camp's electronic system and contact medical volunteers to confirm their availability for the camp or program dates.
-All new medical volunteer staff will be interviewed via phone or virtual meetings by the Medical Director or a member of the medical advisory committee prior to being accepted for the medical volunteer role.
-New medical Volunteers may be asked for references.
+All new medical volunteer role.
+New medical volunteers may be asked for references.
 The Medical Director will oversee all administrative duties during the camp or program or delegate a "medical lead" to assume these duties if unable to participate.
-If unable to attend the camp, the Medical Director will be accessible via phone for consultation.
+If unable to attend the camp, the Medical Director will be accessible by phone for consultation.
 If a physician consult is needed and a physician is not in attendance on the camp or program, one will be accessible by phone for consultation.
-The medical staffing will vary by camp or program and will be based on camper numbers and medical needs of the campers (complexity of care).
-The staffing will include at minimum 2 providers, one being either a physician or Advanced Practice Provider, or experienced pediatric oncology nurse with documented leadership a
+The medical staffing will vary by camp or program and will be based on camper numbers and medical needs.
+Medical Staffing Ratios: Camper to medical staff should be at a minimum of one licensed healthcare professional to every 20 campers.
+Licensed healthcare professionals include physician consult staff are decentralized out of the medical differed nurses.
+The majority of the medical staff are decentralized out of the medical office and assigned